cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 the first year of the Steering Committee half of the seats should be elected for a 1-year term, and the other half should be elected for a 2-year term.

-While not recommended you can elect-everyone-at-once and have all of the members elected at the same time to serve for a specified term.
+While not recommended, an alternative to staggered terms is that you can have all of the members elected at the same time to serve for a specified term.

 ### Election Procedure